 \\ Verify the resistance readings are in the same ballpark. i.e, If one coil reads 1200 ohms and the other reads 1500, the trigger is likely defective.

 5. Disconnect the rectifier.
-If the engine has fire, replace the rectifier.
+If the engine now has spark, replace the rectifier.